 We got off the bus with our small backpacks and began walking down the road.
 Most people were struggling with heavy suitcases and multiple bags.
-As we continued on foot to a cheap restaurant where we could spend a few hours killing time before our check-in, we passed a small trolley, probably belonging to a homeless person, impeccably organised.
-Expensive executive bags with multiple specialty pockets and zippers and organising inserts would not even come close to the precision with which the owner of this trolley had carefully stored their few possessions.
+As we continued on foot to a cheap restaurant where we could spend a few hours before our check-in, we passed a small trolley, probably belonging to a homeless person, impeccably organised.
+Expensive executive bags with specialty pockets and zippers and organising inserts would not come close to the precision with which the owner of this trolley had carefully stored their few possessions.
 An assortment of neatly stacked books.
 A row of well-organised toiletries.

 And yet, the love of ‘stuff’ in general really translates to not treating any individual item with respect.
-If you have too many clothes, for example, laundry becomes a chore, something to put off.
-Even if you manage to keep on top of the laundry, your clothes end up so cramped in your wardrobe that they can’t ‘breathe’.
+If you have too many clothes, laundry becomes a chore, something to put off.
+Even if you manage to keep on top of the laundry, your clothes end up so cramped in your wardrobe they can’t ‘breathe’.
 As Cut the Clutter describes, your clothes wrinkle more easily, and the fibers get damaged.

 Do you have a shoe collection?

 The average woman, in the UK at least, apparently owns around 20 pairs of shoes.
 Even though they only have 5 on regular rotation.
 A staggering 86% of women reported owning at least one pair of shoes they have NEVER worn.

 Why would anyone have a collection of anything, 75% of which they don’t use?
 Somewhat unsurprisingly, the answers were:

 1. Too uncomfortable (too tight on feet/too high heels) (64%)